- ℹ Product Info

 - Open a browser and enter the Remote login URL in the address bar.

-- Install and get connection.
+2.8 Nano WiFi setup - Install and make connection.

 - First install the NANO in the Davis console (or Envoy).